rippedpiracy/docs/TV/Shows.md

 [**StreamingCommunity**](https://streamingcommunity.city) - Constantly updated site with Italian Dubbed/Subbed Content, a UI similar to Netflix.

+[**Seez**](https://seez.su) - A streaming webpage with a modern UI.
+Constantly updated with Indian content.
+Has additional hosts and subtitles.

 [**Stremio**](https://stremio.com/) | [**Kodi**](https://kodi.tv/) - Clients for Streaming in general with an intuitive design, they both allow Streaming from Torrents/Magnet Links as well as from certain Sites and have a plethora of Addons available that will make your experience much better.
 *<small>Check out [r/StremioAddons](https://www.reddit.com/r/StremioAddons/) and [r/Addons4Kodi](https://www.reddit.com/r/Addons4Kodi/) for a list of useful Addons for both clients.</small>*